Quantitative Clustering in Mean-Field Transformer Models: Clustering in mean-field attention dynamics

-As mentioned in the introduction, this result is not sufficient to conclude to a global convergence of the mean-field attention dynamics~\eqref{eq:mfad} to a point mass in absence because of the infinite dimensional nature of the problem.
+However, as mentioned in the introduction, \Cref{thm:simple local max} is not sufficient to establish global convergence of the mean-field attention dynamics~\eqref{eq:mfad} to a point mass because of the infinite-dimensional nature of the problem.
 Nevertheless, using the \L{}ojasiewicz structure theorem, one can see that critical points for $\mathsf{E}_{\beta}$ can only be supported on a finite union of submanifolds of $\S$ of dimension at most $d-2$; see for example Lemma E.5 of \cite{bruno2024emergence}.
 In particular, no stationary points of the mean-field attention dynamics admits a density with respect to the uniform measure other than the uniform measure itself.

 Additionally, even convergence of the mean-field attention dynamics to a single limiting stationary point is unclear because of the infinite-dimensional nature of the problem.
 Indeed, while it is a Wasserstein gradient flow, $\sE_\beta$ lacks the Wasserstein geodesic convexity/concavity properties to ensure convergence.
-In finite dimensions, this limitation may be overcomed using {\L}ojasiewicz inequality whenever the objective function, say $f$ on a compact manifold is analytic.
+In finite dimensions, this limitation may be overcome using the {\L}ojasiewicz inequality whenever the objective function, say $f$ on a compact manifold is analytic.
 Indeed, in this case, \cite{lojasiewicz1963propriete} proved that for any critical point $x_{\rm crit}$ of $f$, there exists a neighborhood $U$ of $x_{\rm crit}$ and constants $c_1 \in (1,\infty)$, $c_2 >0$, such that for all $x \in U$,

 As a direct corollary, we see that the critical values of $f$ are locally discrete because if $x \in U$ and $\nabla f(x) = 0$, then \eqref{eq:lojademo} implies $f(x)=f(x_{\rm crit})$.
 This last observation is instrumental in establishing convergence of gradient flows of analytic functions.
 Unfortunately, this property does not hold in general for the energy functional $\sE_\beta$ as illustrated by the following example.